Nevskjij/bliss-autopricer/README.md

 ## Features

 - **Automated Pricing:** Generates item prices using real-time and snapshot [backpack.tf](https://backpack.tf/) listing data, ensuring a profit margin and performing various sanity checks.
+- **Robust Fallback Pricing:** If an item cannot be priced from listings, the pricer will attempt to fetch and convert Steam Community Market (SCM) prices (with configurable margin and rounding), and only fall back to Backpack.tf (BPTF) prices as a last resort.
+This fallback system supports all item types, including unusuals, killstreakers, and special attributes.
 - **Baseline Comparison:** Compares generated prices against [Prices.tf](https://github.com/prices-tf) and disregards prices that exceed configured percentage thresholds.
 - **Trusted/Blacklisted Steam IDs:** Prioritises listings from trusted bots and filters out untrusted bots when calculating prices.
 Fully configurable.
 - **Excluded Listing Descriptions:** Filters out listings with descriptions containing configured keywords (e.g., spells).